 Portland, ME – Ranked 4th In Top 10 Perfect Places to Live in America

-The city of Portland Maine is built on a peninsula extending into the Casco Bay.
+The city of Portland is the first of our Maine vacation attractions.
+It is built on a peninsula extending into the Casco Bay.
 While it is considered a modern urban center, Portland ME still clings to its old historic character.

 Portland ME maintains its “small town feel” through its collection of historic buildings, breathtaking setting, and its traditional waterfront district.
 The remarkable architecture and cobblestone streets of the “Old Port” bring both Maine vacationers and residents back in time to the old Atlantic seaside fishing village.